Recovery Type: External Hard Drive

 External hard drives are touchy devices.
 Since their main purpose is portability, they are moved around and become prone to damage.
 They get dropped, bumped, slid or shaken, which upsets the delicate balance of the moving parts inside the drive.

 In this case, the external hard drive was dropped.
 When the customer attempted to connect it to their computer, the light on the drive turned on, but the device was not recognized.
 The drive was making a beeping sound, and the platters were not spinning.
+When your device displays a USB device not recognized or hard drive not recognized error it is likely evidence of physical damage.
+An experienced data recovery lab like Gillware is more than capable of recovering data in instances of physical damage.

 Once the drive entered Gillware’s lab, data recovery engineers performed a full assessment and discovered the drive’s read/write heads had gotten stuck on the platters, preventing them from spinning.
 When the drive was dropped, it killed the heads and kept them from reparking properly.
 Fortunately, the engineers found the platters were still in good condition, meaning the data would be recoverable.